fraguela/depspawn/README.md

 ### Documentation

-The best source for starting with DepSpawn is its [online documentation](http://fraguela.github.io/depspawn/), which includes detailed installation instructions, a step-by-step introduction that covers its semantics and API and several tips and tricks.
+The best source for starting with DepSpawn is its **[online documentation](http://fraguela.github.io/depspawn/)**, which includes detailed installation instructions, a step-by-step introduction that covers its semantics and API and several tips and tricks.

+While the directory [`examples`](https://github.com/fraguela/depspawn/tree/master/examples) contains very basic examples, the large number of tests in the directory [`tests`](https://github.com/fraguela/depspawn/tree/master/tests) illustrate many interesting more complex possibilities such as using DepSpawn at several levels of parallelism, i.e., also within subtasks, or using (sub)array arguments.
+Read file [`Notes.txt`](Read https://github.com/fraguela/depspawn/blob/master/tests/Notes.txt) for a short description of each test provided.

-A more detailed description of the DepSpawn programming model can be found the publication [A framework for argument-based task synchronization with automatic detection of dependencies](http://www.des.udc.es/~basilio/papers/Gonzalez13-DepSpawn.pdf) ([DOI 10.1016/j.parco.2013.04.012](http://dx.doi.org/10.1016/j.parco.2013.04.012)), although it lacks some of the new synchronization mechanisms added in version 1.0.
+A more detailed description of the DepSpawn programming model can be found in the publication [A framework for argument-based task synchronization with automatic detection of dependencies](http://gac.udc.es/~basilio/papers/Gonzalez13-DepSpawn.pdf) ([DOI 10.1016/j.parco.2013.04.012](http://dx.doi.org/10.1016/j.parco.2013.04.012)), although it lacks some of the new synchronization mechanisms added in version 1.0.

 DepSpawn has been compared to other frameworks with the same goals in the publication [A Comparison of Task Parallel Frameworks based on Implicit Dependencies in Multi-core Environments](https://scholarspace.manoa.hawaii.edu/handle/10125/41914), achieving very good results.

+More recently, its runtime and clean interface and semantics have been extended to support task-based dataflow computing in multicore clusters in the publication [Easy dataflow programming in clusters with UPC++ DepSpawn](http://gac.udc.es/~basilio/papers/Fraguela19_UPCxxDepSpawn.pdf) ([DOI 10.1109/TPDS.2018.2884716](http://dx.doi.org/10.1109/TPDS.2018.2884716)).

 ### License